-With the Covid-19 induced recession, there is a high probability people may not be able to afford rental payments.
-Construction may also fall due to a drop-down in overall investments to the economy.
-Considering that a lot of sectors of the economy will have to grapple with low demand and low income while the economy recovers.
-The housing market is not necessarily uniquely affected.
+Considering that a lot of sectors of the economy will have to grapple with low demand and low income while the economy recovers, the housing market is not necessarily uniquely affected.

-However, what makes this issue worse is the fact that this crisis is already adding on to already expensive rents and a general lack of housing supply.
+However, current issues will only be compounding on an already existent issue.
 Homes in the country have been increasingly becoming expensive, and scarcely available.
-A crisis that would worsen in the aftermath of the pandemic.
+This is a crisis that will only worsen in the aftermath of the pandemic.